jbird11801/ReadMeGenerator/WorkArea/README.md

 ## Features

-alot
+a few

 ## Contribute

-by contacting me
+no

 ## Tests

-by doing this
+d

 ## Questions

-Please contact me about this project here [hi@yes.com](mailto:hi@yes.com)
+Please contact me about this project here [s](mailto:s)

-My git hub account is jbird11801 at https://github.com/jbird11801
+My git hub account is s at https://github.com/s